daakiv/Installation-and-Configuration-Guide-Docker-OHDSI-Broadsea-and-PostgreSQL-on-Docker/Installation_Instructions.md

 ### Ubuntu Users
 If you are using Ubuntu natively (not via WSL), ensure you have an updated system before proceeding with the installation steps below.

+> [!IMPORTANT]
+> Ensure that you have administrative privileges on your system before proceeding with the installation.

 ---